hyperledger-archives/fabric-sdk-rest/README.md

 ## Running the REST API
+This step requires `datasources.json` to be configured, this can be done manually or using the `setup.sh` script, described later.

 From within the `fabric-rest` project folder open a terminal and run `node .`.
 The messages to the terminal will confirm when the LoopBack server is running.
 Try out the API manually using the [LoopBack API Explorer interface][explorer], for your given hostname and port.

-`setup.sh` can be used to generate keys for a given started Fabric network, update `datasources.json` from the supplied template, and start the REST API server.
+`setup.sh` can be used to generate keys for the server, copy keys for a given started Fabric network, update `datasources.json` from the supplied template, and start the REST API server.
 Full help will be shown with `setup.sh -h`.
 The following command will start the REST API server as Admin in debug mode after updating `datasources.json`, and generating keys.
 Note that the